 Kane County Guardianship Court

-In Kane County, one judge (Judge Joseph Grady) handles all guardianship matters, and another judge (Judge David Akemann) handles all probate cases.
-The court call for routine guardianship cases is heard on most weekday mornings in Courtroom 320 of the Kane County Courthouse located at 100 S. 3rd Street, in downtown Geneva, Illinois.
+In Kane County, one judge, Judge Noverini, handles all probate and guardianship matters.
+The court call for routine guardianship cases is heard on most weekday mornings in Courtroom 110 of the Kane County Courthouse located at 100 S. 3rd Street, in downtown Geneva, Illinois.
 Contested guardianship matters are typically set for individual hearing times later in the day.

 Additionally, all guardianship filings are done in the clerk's office in room 160 of the Geneva Courthouse.
 Their office hours are typically 8:30 a.m. to 4:30 p.m., Monday through Friday.

 Contact our Firm

 Our firm has helped many individuals with routine and complicated Guardianship estates in Kane County.
 If you have questions regarding a Probate estate, complete the form below to set up a free initial consultation today!

 The Law Office of Kevin Williams, 2295 Bannister Lane, Aurora, IL 60504, (630) 898-4789